 For full schedules and routes, please check www.emtpalma.es.

 A taxi from the airport to the centre of Palma will cost between 18 and 20 euros, costs to other destinations vary and you can usually ask a driver in advance for a rough estimate.
-Transfer companies can be cheaper than taxis, so do shop around online before you travel.
+Transfer companies such as My Transfer offer exclusive collection from the airport to anywhere on the island in a variety of luxury vehicles and will ensure that you do not have to wait in lengthy queues when you arrive.

 With direct bus lines to Palma & taxi’s across the island, save money & time by using the efficient transportation options available at Mallorca’s airport. […] Mallorca airport transfers